Azure/azure-sdk/docs/tracing/distributed-tracing-conventions.md

 sidebar: general_sidebar
 ---

-Conventions are the contract between Azure SDK and tracing providers such as Azure Monitor, Jaeger and others.
-They describe and standardize attributes, events and relationships for common span types: HTTP, DB, messaging and others.
+Conventions are the contract between Azure SDK and tracing providers such as Azure Monitor, Jaeger, and others.
+They describe and standardize attributes, events and relationships for common span types: HTTP, DB, messaging, and others.
 Observability vendors use conventions to build visualizations and may be very sensitive to them.
 Custom Azure SDK conventions are described in [Azure SDK semantic conventions](#azure-sdk-semantic-conventions) section below.

 When writing instrumentation in Azure SDK or Core: